sdegutis/immaculatalibrary.com/site/data/snippets/2022-01-08-god-helps-and-encourages-beginners-in-virtue-by-sparing-them-many-sufferings-and-giving-them-many-joys.md

 ---
 published: true
+title: >-
-title: God helps and encourages beginners in virtue, by sparing them many sufferings, and giving them many joys
+  God helps and encourages beginners in virtue, by sparing them many sufferings, and giving them many joys
 archiveSlug: sinnersguide00luis
 archivePage: '161'
 bookSlug: the-sinners-guide
+tags: []
+sortOrder: 100
 ---

 > You will probably tell me that these consolations are reserved for those who are already advanced in virtue.